cwcyau/healthdatascienceacademy/README.md

 -	Computer science foundations (e.g. principles of algorithms),
 -	Learning programming languages and tools (e.g. how to code in Python),
 -	Highly specialised training in subject-specific topics (e.g. bioinformatics analysis using PLINK).

-Participants in the Academy will be assumed to have obtained prior experience of these concepts gained from previous studies, work experience or learning through other existing providers (e.g. university-run courses, Coursera).

-We do not seek to replicate the many existing training offerings in this domain.
+The Academy will signpost to the many providers (e.g. university-run courses, Coursera) and will not seek to replicate the many pre-existing training offerings in this domain.

 ## Who are we looking for?